HsiangHung/Machine_Learning_Note/Statistical_Test/evaluate_sample_size/README.md

 [Udacity](https://www.youtube.com/watch?v=WnQoZzxas-g&t=15s) shows the page view example to calculate sample size.
 Here we assume population is large enough (for internet, it is true), but we demand statistical power.

 Assume the conversion rate is about 10%, and we want to run an A/B test.
 The minimum **effetc size** (practical significance level) to observe is 2%, such that the confidence interval is 8%-12%.
-Given significance level 0.05 and statistical power 80%, we can use the [online calculator](https://www.evanmiller.org/ab-testing/sample-size.html), and the interface looks like
+Given significance level 5% and statistical power 80%, we can use another [online calculator](https://www.evanmiller.org/ab-testing/sample-size.html), and the interface looks like

 ![](images/abtest_online_calculator.png)